 There have been plenty of comedies about road trips, but “Come as You Are” is truly a noteworthy gem not just because the main characters in the movie are disabled but also because it’s a genuinely funny ride that realistically portrays life’s ups and downs.
 Directed by Richard Wong and written by Erik Linthorst, the movie is a remake of the 2011 Belgian film “Come as You Are” which was originally titled “Hasta La Vista.”
 The movie is based on a true story, which is probably why even among some of the slapstick moments, most of the film’s emotional elements ring very true.
 The American filmmakers who did the “Come as You Are” remake consulted with American paraplegic Asta Philpot (who’s the inspiration for the movie), as well as the Shirley Ryan Ability Lab and the Wheelchair Athletes of McFetridge.

 In the beginning of the film, viewers are introduced to the person who sets in motion the plans for the road trip.
-Scotty (played by Grant Rosenmeyer, who’s also one of the films producers) is a 24-year-old paraplegic virgin who lives with his overbearing single mother Liz (played by Janeane Garofalo) in Littleton, Colorado.
+Scotty (played by Grant Rosenmeyer, who’s also one of the films producers) is a 24-year-old quadriplegic virgin who lives with his overbearing single mother Liz (played by Janeane Garofalo) in Littleton, Colorado.
 Liz is the only caretaker for Scotty, and she’s aware but in denial that her son has sexual needs that aren’t being met.
-Scotty also cannot use his arms due to a congenital defect.
+Scotty cannot use his arms and legs due to a congenital defect.
 And he’s frequently horny and frustrated because he has no prospects for a girlfriend or even a “friend with benefits.”
 It doesn’t help that Scotty is often abrasive and rude with people.